jonmikeli/azureiotdevicesimulator5-dps/docs/Provisioning.md

  - create a Docker image with the IoT Hub REST API
  - create a Docker image with the simulator
  - create a container based on the image of the IoT Hub REST API
  - create a script that iterates to create containers based on the image of the simulator (the device Id may be provided by an environment variable)

 > NOTE
 >
 > Be sure the simulator containers can reach the IoT Hub REST API if you need to create module identities dynamically.

+Simple script samples to create all this are provided [here](https://github.com/jonmikeli/azureiotdevicesimulator5-dps/tree/master/containers).